raspberrymilkyway/Misc/README.md

 Miscellaneous content too small for independent repos.

 - CloudComputingProject: a basic IoT data generator and handler that can push data to the cloud.
-- temp_2d: a Unity project containing a script for snagging rgb data from a json file to use in a game.
+- scratch_2d: a Unity project for scratch work I'll fully implement in other games.